int128/kubelogin/README.md

 ### CA Certificates

-You can use your self-signed certificates for the provider.
+You can use your self-signed certificate for the provider.

 ```yaml
       - --certificate-authority=/home/user/.kube/keycloak-ca.pem